cwendorf/EASI/docs/Functions/plotRegressionCoefficients.md

 ### Values

-The returned list contains one frame with the following components:
+The returned plot contains the following components:

 Value | Description
 :-- | :--